rivue/Gamified-Study-Tool/README.md

                 10) fix weird verify thing - success is giving erro rmessage
                         - fix the KeyError: 'User' object has no attribute 'libraries'
                 12) for deployment, make "add stepping stones"  menu have text that says "were still adding things, stay tuned to add sections!"
-                ***13) make sure only owner of library can see / can add units
+                14) fix null thing

-                - third idea) for course owner, add an "edit" button and "delete / trash can" button when you hover over the course or click it or something, maybe add an "edit mode" in the main bar thing I'm going to add?
+            - ⭐️ third idea) for course owner, add an "edit" button and "delete / trash can" button when you hover over the course or click it or something, maybe add an "edit mode" in the main bar thing I'm going to add?
-            - ⭐️ Add ability to add a unit (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks)
         - ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)
             - ⭐️ Delete sections requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Delete Units( requires entering the name of the unit / course just for accidental reasons)